 About Andrew

-An experienced association manager with demonstrated accomplishments in not-for-profit advocacy, operations, fundraising, publishing, lobbying, and compliance reporting
+An association manager with experience in not-for-profit advocacy, operations, fundraising, publishing, lobbying, and compliance reporting

 Married, father of two teenagers